-1. The population of Mali was approximately 11.7 million in 2005.
+- 1. The population of Mali was approximately 11.7 million in 2005.
 Sixty-five per cent of the population is under 25 years of age, and 73 per cent of the population lives in rural areas.
 Life expectancy at birth is 62.2 years for women and 58.8 years for men.
 The annual population growth rate is 2.9 per cent, and the population doubles every 24 years.
-Sixty-three per cent of Malians live below the poverty line, and 22 per cent live in extreme poverty.

-2. The 2001 demographic and health survey indicated a total fertility rate of 6.8 children per woman.
+Sixty-three per cent of Malians live below the poverty line, and 22 per cent live in extreme poverty. - 2.
+The 2001 demographic and health survey indicated a total fertility rate of 6.8 children per woman.
 Forty per cent of young women aged 15-19 are already mothers.
 The infant mortality rate is 128 deaths per 1,000 live births, and the child mortality rate is 229 deaths per 1,000 live births, with both rates showing little change over the past five years.
 Maternal mortality remains high, at 582 deaths per 100,000 live births.
-The primary causes of maternal morality are: (a) the low rate of assisted births (40 per cent); (b) the low contraceptive prevalence rate for modern methods (6 per cent); and (c) the unmet need for contraception (29 per cent among women of childbearing age).

-Access to emergency obstetric care is limited, 3. with just 7.7 per cent of health-care facilities offering these services.
+The primary causes of maternal morality are: (a) the low rate of assisted births (40 per cent); (b) the low contraceptive prevalence rate for modern methods (6 per cent); and (c) the unmet need for contraception (29 per cent among women of childbearing age). - Access to emergency obstetric care is limited and its geographical distribution is unequal.
+Only 7.7 per cent of health-care facilities offer these services.
 The low use of health services, the low status of women and the high rate of illiteracy among women exacerbate the situation.
+The availability of midwives outside the capital is low.
 Female genital cutting is widespread.
 The 2001 demographic and health survey reported that 91.6 per cent of women aged 15-49 have undergone the procedure, with 80 per cent of women reportedly favouring the practice for sociocultural reasons.
-But recent data from the Bougouni area in the southern part of the country, where a pilot project aimed at discouraging the practice has been implemented, suggest that female genital cutting is decreasing steadily in target communities.
+But recent data from the Bougouni area in the southern part of the country, where a pilot project aimed at discouraging the practice has been implemented, suggest that female genital cutting is decreasing steadily in target communities. - 4.
+The early onset of sexual activity, multiple partners, early marriage, low awareness of health risks and limited knowledge of sexually transmitted

-4. The early onset of sexual activity, multiple partners, early marriage, low awareness of health risks and limited knowledge of sexually transmitted diseases are common for young people.
+- diseases are common for young people.
 The HIV prevalence rate is estimated at 1.7 per cent nationally.
-The prevalence rate is higher among certain groups, however, including among pregnant women (3.4 per cent); truck drivers (10 per cent); and commercial sex workers (31.9 per cent), suggesting that vulnerable groups should be targeted to curb HIV infection.

-5. Despite progress made in basic education and literacy, the level of education remains low.
+The prevalence rate is higher among certain groups, however, including among pregnant women (3.4 per cent); truck drivers (10 per cent); and commercial sex workers (31.9 per cent), suggesting that vulnerable groups should be targeted to curb HIV infection. - 5.
+Despite progress made in basic education and literacy, the level of education remains low.
 Only 48 per cent of men and 12 per cent of women are literate.
 Gender disparities persist in primary school enrolment, which is 68 per cent for boys and 46 per cent for girls.
-There has been little progress in terms of ensuring women's participation in public affairs and in decision-making processes.

-6. The Government recently adopted a series of sectoral development policies and programmes focusing on: (a) health and social development; (b) the fight against HIV/AIDS; (c) the development of a road map to reduce maternal and infant mortality; (d) the eradication of female genital cutting; (e) youth empowerment; and (f) communication efforts in the area of reproductive health.
-The national poverty reduction strategy, which addresses these issues, served as a reference for the development of the United Nations Development Assistance Framework (UNDAF) for 2008-2012.
+There has been little progress in terms of ensuring women's participation in public affairs and in decision-making processes. - 6.
+The Government recently adopted a series of sectoral development policies and programmes focusing on: (a) health and social development; (b) the fight against HIV/AIDS; (c) the development of a road map to reduce maternal and infant mortality, though this has not yet been integrated into the plans of different sectors and civil society; (d) the eradication of female genital cutting; (e) youth empowerment; and (f) communication efforts in the area of reproductive health.
+The national poverty reduction strategy, which addresses these issues, served as a reference for the development of the Nations Development Assistance Framework (UNDAF) for 2008-2012.